bmitch26/Flight-Software-Subsystem-Review/README.md

 # Flight-Software-Subsystem-Review
-Adding review of core computer architecture concepts for flight software and embedded systems
+Review of core computer architecture concepts for flight software and embedded systems.

 | Topic                          | Why it is important                                                          |
 | ------------------------------ | ---------------------------------------------------------------------------- |